bayucandra/go-seed-pg/README.md

 # Getting started guide

+##Go-seed-pg

+**Go-seed-pg** is database table seeding for PostgreSQL.
+It is mainly using CSV file as data source.

+Following is steps to seed the database:

 - Copy and rename template **.env.example** to **.env**
 - Adjust **.env** accordingly
 - `SOURCE_DATA` inside **.env** is path of your data seed which contain CSV exported data from PostgreSQL table